NoraCodes/nora.codes/content/post/A-Gentle-Introduction-To-Practical-Types.md

 }
 {{< /highlight >}}

 This definition means, "Create a new structured type.
-It's name is Pets, and it consists of one value of type BoundedPositiveInteger, called dogs, followed by another value of type BoundedPositiveInteger, called cats."
+Its name is Pets, and it consists of one value of type BoundedPositiveInteger, called dogs, followed by another value of type BoundedPositiveInteger, called cats."
 We call it a structured type because we define it not by a list of possible values but by the structure of any possible value; in this case, two arbitrary BoundedPositiveIntegers.

 We could denote the state of owning no pets as: